sal55/langs/MLang/readme.md

 This might be of interest to other people, or there might be things that someone can take away, even it's to help avoid making the same mistakes.

+While short on advanced types, both the HLLs have a rich syntax with dozens of useful minor features including some experimental ones.

 ### So, Are There Any Upsides?

 From my perspective, yes: